MicrosoftDocs/well-architected/well-architected/reliability/highly-available-multi-region-design.md

     -   Disadvantage of this design: Possible degradation of the user experience when scaling up to meet the demands of a full load if another region experiences an outage.

--   **Active-active overprovisioned:** Mirrored deployment stamps in two or more Azure regions, each overprovisioned to handle production workloads for the region or regions they serve and to handle loads from other regions in case of a regional outage.
+-   **Active-active overprovisioned**: Mirrored deployment stamps in two or more Azure regions, each overprovisioned to handle production workloads for the region or regions they serve and to handle loads from other regions in case of a regional outage.

     -   Networking: Use [latency](/azure/frontdoor/routing-methods#latency) or [weighted](/azure/frontdoor/routing-methods#weighted) global routing to spread traffic among regions.